orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### From Drills to Games: One Practical Example

 Let’s take one of the most common drills in basketball — the **3-Man Weave**.
-Traditionally, it’s used for passing, running lanes, and conditioning.
-But in its pure form, it’s sterile — no defense, no decisions, no perception-action link.
+Traditionally used for passing and conditioning — but in its pure form, it’s sterile: no defense, no decisions, no perception-action link.

 Now, reimagine it as a **3v2 Continuous Transition Game**.
 Each possession starts from the same spacing concept, but now players must *read defenders, find space, and transition instantly* when the ball changes sides.